-Oh and then there’s the issue of all the additional works that will need to take place to the existing road network as a direct result of LTC.
-We all know that if the LTC goes ahead it will create the need for much more additional work on the connecting roads, because we know that HE/LTC are not factoring in adequate connections, and it is not fit for purpose.
+Oh and then there’s the issue of all the other additional works that will need to take place to the existing road network as a direct result of LTC.
+We all know that if the LTC goes ahead it will create the need for much more additional work on the connecting roads, because we know that NH/LTC are not factoring in adequate connections, and it is not fit for purpose.
 The proposed LTC would also utilise local roads such as the Orsett Cock and surrounding roads to enable the LTC to operate, which would result in further funding being needed for management and maintenance of such roads.

 Not forgetting that the Dartford Crossing will still also be over capacity even if LTC goes ahead, so more money will need to be spent trying to fix that.
 So all this cost in so many ways and forms, yet the original issue that the LTC was meant to address will still not be solved.